 After Running

 It’s important to replenish glycogen levels soon after running.
-I personally find this a difficult balance with longer runs, as I tend to get stomach muscle cramps if I eat too much too soon after a long run where I’ve been pushing my pace.
+It’s also a good idea to get some protein in as soon as possible to aid the recovery process.
+I personally find this a difficult balance with longer runs, as I tend to get stomach muscle cramps if I eat too much too soon after a long run where I’ve been pushing the pace and intensity.

 Suggestions for this meal tend to be around combining some proteins with carbohydrates.
-The proteins help with muscle recovery, while the carbs assist with replenishing glycogen, which in turn can be used to supply energy to your body for that recovery process.
+As above, the proteins help with muscle recovery, while the carbs assist with replenishing glycogen, which in turn can be used to supply energy to your body for that recovery process.

 I’ll usually eat something small and easily digestable when getting back, aiming for food that has a combination of protein and carbs.
 Once this is done, it’ll generally tide me over until a full meal like lunch or dinner a bit later on.